Lumpy skin disease in cattle spreads to over 8 states/UTs; 7,300 animals dead so far | Science-Environment

 Currently, a vaccination drive is underway and 17.92 lakh cattle have been vaccinated so far in these states/UT, he added.

-The state governments have set up control rooms toll free numbers to help address the issues of animal owners and spread awareness.
+The state governments have set up control rooms with toll-free numbers to help address the issues of animal owners and spread awareness.
 A control room has also been established in the ministry to address the concerns of state governments, the official said.

 India, the world's largest milk producer, had a cattle population of 192.5 million in 2019, as per the 19th Livestock census.